Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

        main_model.distribution.socket.bind(('0.0.0.0', self.port)) # self.port could be changed with other ports
        main_model.distribution.socket.listen(5) # listens for 5 seconds
        ```
+8. Issue 8: Cannot compare using '<' with str and float data:
+   - This happens when one of the labels extracted from your CSV file has NaN value, consider replace NaN with actual labels.

 ## Detailed process of Alpha-computing